RadionBik/ML-based-network-traffic-classifier/gpt_model/README.md

 That gives an idea to develop a common neural network framework for creating statistical generators and classifiers.
-A reasonable choice can be Transformer architecture that has shown SOTA on numerous NLP benchmarks.
+A reasonable choice can be Transformer architecture that showed SOTA on numerous NLP benchmarks.
 Since we need a generative model, GPT-2 seems to be a good option to start with, luckily, `huggingface` did all the dirty stuff implementing it.

-In order to use the models, the initial flow feature space (PS + IPT) has to be quantized into discrete sequences.
-K-Means is often used for this purpose and given the expected dataset size (millions of flows), I used libKMCUDA's implementation to transform prior scaled packet features into integer sequences of cluster numbers (see `quantizer.py`).
+In order to use the models, the initial packet feature space (PS + IPT) has to be quantized into discrete sequences.
+I used K-Means for this purpose and given the expected dataset size (millions of flows), the libKMCUDA's implementation was adopted to transform prior scaled packet features into integer sequences of cluster numbers (see `quantizer.py`).